TanmayParekh/tanmayparekh.github.io/index.md

 ---
 ![abc](vertical-ucla-pic.jpeg){:style="float: left;margin-right: 15px;margin-top: 7px; margin-left: 7px;height: 200px;border: 5"}

 Hey there!
 I am a fourth-year PhD student in Computer Science at the [University of California, Los Angeles](https://samueli.ucla.edu/).
 I am being adviced by [Prof. Nanyun Peng](https://vnpeng.net/) and [Prof. Kai-Wei Chang](http://web.cs.ucla.edu/~kwchang/).
+I'm a recipient of the [Amazon Science Hub Fellowship](https://www.sciencehub.ucla.edu/2024-amazon-fellows/) and the [Bloomberg Data Science Ph.D.
+Fellowship](https://www.bloomberg.com/company/values/tech-at-bloomberg/data-science/academic-engagement-programs/data-science-ph-d-fellowship/).
 My research focuses on improving the planning and reasoning capabilities of Large Language Models (LLMs) for applications in Information Extraction (specifically Event Extraction).
 I also specialize in building generalized frameworks that perform well across various languages and domains.

 I graduated as a Masters student (MLT) from [Language Technologies Institute (LTI)](https://www.lti.cs.cmu.edu/) at Carnegie Mellon University.
 There, I was advised by [Prof. Alan W. Black](http://www.cs.cmu.edu/~awb/) and worked on topics like style transfer and code-switched dialogue systems.
 Previously, I received my undergraduate degree -- Bachelor of Technology in Computer Science -- from [IIT Bombday](https://www.cse.iitb.ac.in/).
 As part of my thesis, I worked on Language Modelling for code-switched language under the guidance of [Prof. Preethi Jyothi](https://www.cse.iitb.ac.in/~pjyothi/).